redpencilio/app-solid-shop/README.md

 - [mu-identifier](https://github.com/mu-semtech/mu-identifier): Handles session identification
 - [mu-dispatcher](https://github.com/mu-semtech/mu-dispatcher): Dispatches requests to the right microservices

+## Contribution

+We make use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

+When making changes to a pull request, we prefer to update the existing commits with a rebase instead of appending new commits.

 ## Payments flow

 Below, the payments flow and communication between the frontend and the different services is specified.